zonneplan/KiBot/README.md

         - `pcb`: [boolean=true] Compare the PCB, otherwise compare the schematic.
         - `threshold`: [number=0] [0,1000000] Error threshold for the `stats` mode, 0 is no error.
 When specified a difference bigger than the indicated value will make the diff fail.
+                       KiBot will return error level 29 and the diff generation will be aborted.
         - `use_file_id`: [boolean=false] When creating the link name of an output file related to a variant use the variant `file_id` instead of its name.
     - `category`: [string|list(string)=''] The category for this output.
 If not specified an internally defined category is used.